Is it time to quit your job?

 Once you understand what it is about your current situation that’s getting in the way of your career happiness you’ll be able to take the necessary action.
 There are many ways in which you can boost your career happiness from re-designing your current role through to finding a new role that meets your needs.

-The most important thing is to recognise what needs to change and why, then creating an action plan to take the steps to live your ideal life.
+The most important thing is to recognise what needs to change and why, then create an action plan to take the steps to live your ideal life.

 Picture of Lisa LaRue, MCareerDev, RCDP, MAC